vinic1314/Semantic-Parsing/README.md

 # Geoquery parsing
 This is a project for CS 388 Natural Language Processing, spring 2021 semester.
-In this project, I created a semantic parser from scratch using an Sequence2Sequence model built in PyTorch.
-The evaluation code was provided and was developed by Robert Jia and Percy Liang of Stanford.
+In this project, I created a semantic parser using an Sequence2Sequence model built in PyTorch to perform semantic parsing on a geoquery dataset.
+The LSTM based encoder was provided by the course.
+The evaluation code was developed by Robert Jia and Percy Liang of Stanford.

 ## Goal
  Create a decoder module in PyTorch, combine it with the encoder, perform training, and perform inference.
-This was to perform semantic parsing on a geoquery dataset.
+I had to implement two different Decoder modules: a basic LSTM based decoder, and an LSTM decoder with an additional attention layer.

 Two examples from the dataset are provided below: